 ICS 270 Introduction to Intercultural Studies .50 credit The first intercultural seminar includes conceptual review, introduction to intercultural models and student-generated cultural and international comparisons.
 Topics develop the stated objectives for the major or minor.
 Students enrolled are encouraged to take this course early in their program.
 The course is open to any student wishing to gain an understanding of intercultural dynamics.
 ICS 271 Intermediate Intercultural Studies .50 credit This course completes the two-course, half-credit series of intercultural basic courses required for a major or minor in the intercultural studies program.
 It is also relevant for any student wishing to develop intercultural understanding.
 Students who successfully complete this course will have substantially developed intercultural knowledge and skills.
 Prerequisite: ICS 270.
 ICS 275 Introduction to International Studies This course uses a global perspective to introduce students to international political, economic, social, ethnic and gender issues and institutions.
 Emphasis is placed on discerning and analyzing the nature of intercultural interactions, both historical and contemporary.
-ICS 280 Intercultural Experiential .25, .50, .75 or 1.00 credit Students may pursue their intercultural focus on an individual basis through attendance at relevant guestships, lectures, workshops, retreats, off-campus learning, service learning, peer education or other independent guided endeavors.
-Students may also pursue their focus through study away, domestic study, the Chicago Semester, the Washington Semester or another interculturally oriented program of study.
-Students will document participation through a descriptive journal and write a short reflective paper describing what each experience taught them about intercultural interactions.
-May be repeated for credit for different experiences.
-As offered.
 ICS 370 Intercultural Capstone .50 credit Students enrolled in the program for a major complete a third seminar.
 The goal of this course is to develop and present a capstone project.
 The project, developed in consultation with a seminar instructor, should address individual and program objectives.
-Students should take this course at the end of their ICS program.
+Students should take this course at the end of their program.
 Prerequisite: ICS 271.
 Spring Term.
 ICS 375 Critical Issues in Women's Studies To stimulate discussion and understanding about the way the world is perceived from a woman's perspective, this course will examine the lives of women and the attitudes and institutions that affect women living in the United States and around the world in various social, political and cultural contexts.
 This course will investigate the ways that age, culture, nationality, class, ethnicity and sexuality impact women's experiences.
-ICS 380 Intercultural Experiential .25, .50, .75 or 1.00 credit Majors and minors in intercultural studies will undertake a study-away experience or a field placement in a site relevant to their ICS area of study.
+ICS 380 Intercultural Experiential .50, .75 or 1.00 credit Majors and minors in intercultural studies will undertake a study-away experience or a field placement in a site relevant to their focus area of study.
 Prerequisite: ICS 271.
 As offered.
 ICS 385 LGBTQ Identity: Individual and Communal Journeys This course will utilize the Facing History and Ourselves curriculum to facilitate students' exploration of the historical and current realities of being LGBTQ in America.
 Specifically, it will use the Facing History concepts of identity, membership, we/they, creating the other and universe of obligation to examine the LGBTQ experience in America.
 Students will consider the history and development of LGBTQ identity and how it has changed over time in the U.S. Where appropriate, comparisons with the LGBTQ experience in Europe will also be made.
 Emphasis will be put on examining the efforts to both exclude and include the LGBTQ community in certain societies and cultures at various times in history, and the results of these measures on the development of the identities of LGBTQ individuals and the wider LGBTQ community.
 ICS 390 Special Topics in Intercultural Studies Directed study of intercultural topics determined by faculty expertise and student interest.
 Contact instructor for course description.
 Repeatable for credit.
 ICS 395 Civil Rights Movements: U.S.